CouscousPHP/Couscous/README.md

 - `content`: Markdown turned to HTML.
 Make sur to echo it with `{{ content|raw }}` else the HTML will be escaped.
 - `baseUrl`: Base URL, if defined in `couscous.yml`.
 When previewing with `couscous preview`, the base URL will always be `http://localhost:8000`.
 Useful for writing links.

+You can write different templates (for example to make the home page different).
+For this, read the [template documentation](doc/templates.md).

 ### Configuration